-Efforts to improve your lifestyle are a good thing, and it’s important to realize that both diet and exercise are crucial components of a successful strategy to beat diabetes.
-Studies have shown that lifestyle interventions can improve insulin sensitivity, improve blood lipid profiles and help lower high blood sugar levels.
-They even help lower body weight — and excess body weight is closely linked to the onset of diabetes.
+Other studies also show that lifestyle interventions can improve insulin sensitivity and blood lipid profiles and help lower high blood sugar levels.
+Diet and exercise help lower body weight — and excess body weight is closely linked to the onset of diabetes.

 All movement counts!
-Do something you enjoy so you are able to stick with it.
+Do something you enjoy so you can stick with it.
+Even small changes can make a big difference.
 Beneficial exercise can be as simple as walking every day.
-Even small changes can make a big difference.
-Try these:
+Virtually anything you do to move your body is preferable to inactivity.

-- Consider parking as far from the door as you can on your next trip to the store, for instance.
+- Consider parking as far from the door as you can on your next trip to the store.

 - Exercise adds up.
-If you can’t walk for 30 minutes, try walking for 10 minutes three times a day.
+If you can’t walk for 30 minutes, try three 10-minute walks per day.

 - Take the stairs instead of the elevator.